 This performance indicator will continue to be piloted for the first two years of Nevada’s PY 2020-2023 Unified State Plan.

-For PY 2020 and PY 2021, states are not required to submit an expected level of performance for effectiveness in serving employers.

 Core programs are expected to collect data and select one agency to report joint results for this performance indicator for PY 2020 and PY 2021.
 The agency in Nevada that was selected for this is the Department of Employment, Training and Rehabilitation (DETR) Employment Security Division.

 Negotiation Factors